Delta IV: Notable launches

-NROL-22 was the first Delta IV launched from SLC-6 at Vandenberg Air Force Base (VAFB).
+NROL-22 was the first Delta IV launched from SLC-6 at Vandenberg Space Force Base (VSFB).
 It was launched aboard a Medium+ (4,2) in June 2006 carrying a classified satellite for the U.S. National Reconnaissance Office (NRO).

 DSP-23 was the first launch of a valuable payload aboard a Delta IV Heavy.
 This was also the first Delta IV launch contracted by the United Launch Alliance, a joint venture between Boeing and Lockheed Martin.
 The main payload was the 23rd and final Defense Support Program missile-warning satellite, DSP-23.
-Launch from Cape Canaveral occurred on 10 November 2007.
+Launch from Cape Canaveral occurred on November 10, 2007.

 NROL-26 was the first Delta IV Heavy EELV launch for the NRO.
-USA 202, a classified reconnaissance satellite, lifted off 18 January 2009.
+USA 202, a classified reconnaissance satellite, lifted off January 18, 2009.

 NROL-32 was a Delta IV Heavy launch, carrying a satellite for NRO.
 The payload is speculated to be the largest satellite sent into space.
-After a delay from 19 October 2010, the rocket lifted off on 21 November 2010.
+After a delay from October 19, 2010, the rocket lifted off on November 21, 2010.

-NROL-49 lifted off from Vandenberg AFB on 20 January 2011.
+NROL-49 lifted off from Vandenberg AFB on January 20, 2011.
 It was the first Delta IV Heavy mission to be launched out of Vandenberg.
 This mission was for the NRO and its details are classified.

-On 4 October 2012, a Delta IV M+ (4,2) experienced an anomaly in the upper stage's RL10B-2 engine which resulted in lower than expected thrust.
+On October 4, 2012, a Delta IV M+ (4,2) experienced an anomaly in the upper stage's RL10B-2 engine which resulted in lower than expected thrust.
 While the vehicle had sufficient fuel margins to successfully place the payload, a GPS Block IIF satellite USA-239, into its targeted orbit, investigation into the glitch delayed subsequent Delta IV launches and the next Atlas V launch (AV-034) due to commonality between the engines used on both vehicles' upper stages.
 By December 2012, ULA had determined the cause of the anomaly to be a fuel leak (into the combustion chamber), and Delta IV launches resumed in May 2013.
 After two more successful launches, further investigation led to the delay of Delta flight 365 with the GPS IIF-5 satellite.
-Originally scheduled to launch in October 2013, the vehicle lifted off on 21 February 2014.
+Originally scheduled to launch in October 2013, the vehicle lifted off on February 21, 2014.

-A Delta IV Heavy launched the Orion spacecraft on an uncrewed test flight, EFT-1, on 5 December 2014.
-The launch was originally planned for 4 December 2014, but high winds and valve issues caused the launch to be rescheduled for 5 December 2014.
+A Delta IV Heavy launched the Orion spacecraft on an uncrewed test flight, EFT-1, on December 5, 2014.
+The launch was originally planned for December 4, 2014, but high winds and valve issues caused the launch to be rescheduled for December 5, 2014.

 On August 12, 2018, another Delta IV Heavy launched the Parker Solar Probe on a mission to explore or "touch" the outer corona of the Sun.

-The second GPS Block III satellite was launched with the final Delta IV Medium+ (4,2) configuration on 22 August 2019.
+The second GPS Block III satellite was launched with the final Delta IV Medium+ (4,2) configuration rocket on August 22, 2019.

+The final flight from Vandenberg of the Delta IV Heavy launched the NROL-91 mission in September 2022.

-The final flight of the Delta IV, in the heavy configuration, will be NROL-70 which will launch in 2024.
-It will also be the final flight of the Delta rocket family before it is replaced with the Vulcan rocket.
+The final flight from Cape Canaveral of the Delta IV Heavy and of the Delta rocket family took place in April 2024 carrying the NROL-70 mission.